ably/ably-java/README.md

 * Add a tag and push to origin such as `git tag v0.8.3 && git push origin v0.8.3`
 * Run `gradle lib:jar && gradle fullJar` to build the JARs for this release
 * Visit [https://github.com/ably/ably-java/tags](https://github.com/ably/ably-java/tags) and `Add release notes` for the release, then attach the generated JARs in the folder `lib/build/libs`

+### Publishing to JCentre (Maven)

+* Go to the home page https://bintray.com/ably-io/ably/java.
+Select [New version](https://bintray.com/ably-io/ably/java/new/version), enter the new version such as "0.8.3" in name and save
+* Run `gradle generateRelease uploadArchives` locally to generate the files
+* Open local relative folder such as `/lib/build/release/0.8.3/`
+* Then go to the new version in JFrog Bintray and go to files such as https://bintray.com/ably-io/ably/java/0.8.3#files/io/ably/ably-java, then click on Upload files
+* Type in `io/ably/ably-java/0.8.3` into "Target Repository Path" ensuring the correct version is included.
+The drag in the files in `/lib/build/release/0.8.3/`

 ## Support, feedback and troubleshooting